arunrawlani/iOSTutorial_HackMcGill/README.md

 I have shared few resources below that can help your understanding of the Swift Code and iOS development even more.
 Feel free to shoot me a message at arun.rawlani@mail.mcgill.ca if you have any questions.

 Happy Tipping!

+##Additional Resources##
+* 1 Probably the best resource on the internet to start off with iOS Application Development: https://www.raywenderlich.com/

+* 2